garrison0/raymarchingfundamentals/docs/intro.md

 ![ray tracing grid img](https://developer.nvidia.com/sites/default/files/pictures/2018/RayTracing/ray-tracing-image-1.jpg)

-Ray tracing requires that objects in the scene are composed of well defined geometries, like triangle meshes, which have closed solution ray intersection tests.
+Ray tracing requires that objects in the scene have well defined geometries, like triangle meshes, which have closed solution ray intersection tests.
 Using these tests, you can determine the nearest position of intersection for each ray.

-Ray marching, on the other hand, iteratively steps each ray into the scene until an intersection is detected.
+Ray marching iteratively steps each ray into the scene until it detects an intersection.
 All you need to do ray marching is a function which returns the distance to each object in the scene.
-When the distance is negative, or close to zero, you know when to stop!
+When the distance is negative, or close to zero, you know when to stop.

 <img width="100%" src="https://wallisc.github.io/assets/Moana/Diagram2.png" />